jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-02-19.md

 Apologies from Riaan, in Nigeria just before and may not make the meeting.

+Apologies from Freda, who is unable to attend.

     Person   Attending ✔ / ✘ Apologies
     ===============================================
     Greg McKeen        ✔ / ✘